thedavisproject/davis-core/docs/query.md

 ## Filters

-The filters object will enumerate the categorical attributes and quantitative values that should be matched to the resulting individuals.
+The filters object will enumerate the categorical attributes, numerical/text values that should be matched to the resulting individuals.

     [
         {